 Description

-The main entrance is set within a porch on the south-east front elevation of the kitchen block, with its left cheek abutting the right gable of the main block and a door leading through to the main block.
-The porch rests on a plinth of brown tiles with overhang to each of its approach steps.
-Below the steps is a dog kennel accessed on the right cheek of the retaining wall.
+The main entrance is set within a porch on the south-east (front) elevation of the kitchen block, with its left cheek abutting the right gable of the main block and a door giving through to the main block.
+The porch rests on a plinth of brown tiles with an overhang to each of its approach steps.
+Below the steps is a dog kennel accessed via the right cheek of the retaining wall.
 The porch roof is a continuation of the kitchen roof, constructed in plastic double glazing.
-Its right cheek has three vertical panes and its south-east face consists of two large glazed modern sliding doors, originally a single glazed door with a large fixed glass panel to the left.
+Its right cheek has three vertical panes, and its south-east face consists of two large glazed modern sliding doors (originally a single glazed door with a large fixed glass panel to the left).

-The accommodation block has three sets of three-paned windows to the front elevation.
-There is a similar window to the rear side of the left gable.
+The accommodation block has three sets of three-paned windows to the front elevation and a similar window to the rear side of the left gable.
 The wall of this gable continues to the front as a windbreak, enclosing a grassed area to the left of the main block.
 The rear elevation of the accommodation block has two similar windows to the left side and a narrower two-paned window to the right.

-Free-standing to the right is a rendered flat-roofed outbuilding running parallel with the kitchen block.
+A free-standing rendered flat-roofed outbuilding runs parallel with the kitchen block.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.